FIWARE-Ops/docs.TourGuide/docs/core/sth-comet/how-to-generate-the-history-of-Context-Information-using-STH-Comet.md

 values are changing in an hourly manner then we set the aggregated time period parameter to day so we can see the underlying hourly changes.

-For more info you can go the the
+For more info you can go the
 [STH-Comet documentation](https://fiware-sth-comet.readthedocs.io/en/latest/getting-started/index.html "Resolution&Aggregation query parameters documentation").

 ### Retrieve the Maximum Value